Mehar14/LandUse-AI-Advisor/README.md

 # LandUse-AI-Advisor
-This repository is about using a pre-trained LLM to generate recommendations for land use based on the available property data.
+This repository is about using a Gemini 1.5 Flash to generate recommendations for land use based on the available property data.